nikhil-pandey/temporal-examples-rust/temporal-examples-rust/search_attributes/README.md

 The CLI provides additional insight and parity with other SDKs.

 ```
-temporal workflow list --query "CustomerId='sample-cust-42'"
+temporal workflow list --query "CustomStringField='sample-cust-42'"
 ```

 Or use the web UI at http://localhost:8233 and search `CustomerId='sample-cust-42'`

 ## Notes
-- Custom search attributes (like `CustomerId`) may need to be added to the server's Search Attributes schema if running against real Temporal Cloud.
-This demo assumes Temporal dev server where dynamic attributes are allowed.
+- Custom attributes must be registered before use on production clusters.
+The built-in dynamic keys (`CustomStringField`, `CustomIntField`, …) are *always* available, so this example works everywhere without extra setup.
 - This feature matches the [TypeScript search-attributes sample](https://github.com/temporalio/samples-typescript/tree/main/search-attributes).
 - The Rust SDK exposes both `WfContext::upsert_search_attributes` and `WorkflowClient::list_workflows()`.